 - 2% protein

-- less than 1% fat
+- Less than 1% fat

-What Nutrients Guinea Pigs Need?
+What Nutrients Do Guinea Pigs Need?

 Will guinea pigs eat mushrooms if offered?
+Most likely, yes.

 Are Mushrooms Dangerous for Guinea Pigs?